hyperledger-labs/fabric-smart-client/docs/design.md

 ![img.png](imgs/networks.png)

 Then, a network node running FSC is a `Business Party` at the Application/Business Layer.
-Business Parties run Views to orchestrate a Business Process and achieve a Business Goal Each FSC node exposes a GRPC service that allows the owner/administrator of the node to `initiate` business processes.
+Business Parties run Views to orchestrate a Business Process and achieve a Business Goal.
+Each FSC node exposes a GRPC service that allows the owner/administrator of the node to `initiate` business processes.
 A business process is started by an `initiator view`.